jfrez/DSExplainer/README.md

 These metrics can help uncover not just which features are important, but also how their combinations influence outcomes, offering deeper insights into the decision-making process of the model.

+## Additional Scripts

+Several helper scripts demonstrate DSExplainer in practice:

+- `feature_comparison.py` prints a side-by-side view of the top SHAP features and the leading DS hypotheses for a subset of Titanic passengers.
+- `ablation_study.py` runs a small ablation comparing raw SHAP, bootstrapped SHAP and the full DSExplainer using the breast cancer dataset.
+Brier scores are printed for calibration reference.

 ## Contributing

 If you'd like to contribute to `DSExplainer`, feel free to submit issues or create pull requests.
 Contributions are always welcome!